trailofbits/ctf/ctf.md

 Visit [CTF Time](https://ctftime.org/event/list/upcoming) and the [CapCTF calendar](http://captf.com/calendar/) for a more complete list of CTFs occuring every week of the year.

 ## How is a Wargame different?
 Wargames are similar to a CTF but are always ongoing.
 Typically, they are organized into levels that get progressively harder as you solve more of them.
 Wargames are an excellent way to practice for CTF!
-Here are some of our favorites
+Here are some of our favorites:

 * [Micro Corruption](https://microcorruption.com/login)
 * [SmashTheStack](http://www.smashthestack.org/)